Michel Siffre: Career

-Initially Siffre was planning to study a newly discovered glacier 70 km from Nice by remaining within it for 15 days.
+Initially, Siffre was planning to study a newly discovered glacier 70 km from Nice by remaining within it for 15 days.
 However, inspired by the space race, he extended the duration and examined how humans experience time by spending 62 or 63 days without time cues, cloistered 130 m below the surface in the abyss of Scarasson (Punta Marguareis) in the Maritime Alps between France and Italy. beginning July 1962.
-He subsequently designed or organized over a dozen underground experiments for other speleologists.
+Subsequently, he designed or organized over a dozen underground experiments for other speleologists.

 In 1972, Siffre performed a more extensive underground experiment, staying six months in Midnight Cave in southern Texas.
 After the experiment, he concluded that without time cues, he adjusted to a 48-hour rather than a 24-hour cycle.
 NASA studied his work, (Note: Several astronauts reported experiences similar to those experienced in underground experiments such as loss of short-term memory to being isolated from external time references.) as did the French Army and the US government.

 He conducted geology work in Sri Lanka and Guatemala, and he wrote books and delivered lectures about caves.

-Siffre underwent an additional cave excursion from November 1999 to February 2000; he celebrated the New Year there, but missed the actual date by three days.
+Siffre underwent an additional cave excursion from November 1999 to February 2000.
+He celebrated the New Year there, but missed the actual date by three days.